-The System Administration Office is located at 601 Colorado Street, Austin, Texas 78701.
-The telephone number is (512) 463-1808.
-The facsimile number is (512) 463-1816.
-Individual employees may also be reached by e-mailing at: "firstname.lastname@tsus.edu."
+The System Administration Office:

+O'Henry Hall 601 Colorado Street Austin, Texas 78701 (512) 463-1808 (512) 463-1816 (fax)

 3. OFFICERS OF THE SYSTEM ADMINISTRATION.

 3.1 Chancellor.
 The Chancellor is the chief executive officer of The Texas State University System, whose duties are performed under the authority delegated by the Board of Regents.
 The Chancellor shall have ultimate authority and responsibility for all System Components, acting through chief executive officers regarding matters delegated to them and serve as secretary to, but not be a member of, the Board.